neuronetio/eventorjs/README.md

 Eventor was created to make your code more reusable.
 Eventor gives you super easy way of build apps/modules that are easly extendable with no need to change original code.
 You can write a module, and then write another module that will extend (loosely) the first one, without touching the code of the first one.
 You will have two modules that you can copy elsewhere and copy only those functions (submodules) that you need.
 Eventor should be used as hooks that can be used to change behaviour of the module without changing the original code.
+Eventor is also good way for creating micro-modules or functions which will be responsible for only one thing.
+Instead of building large customized module with different jobs running here and there - you can create one module for general use case and a lot of micro-modules that will extend (loosely) the main one.
+You will have ability to copy and paste or install those micro-modules in other projects.
+You will have a lot of benefits if you compose your system that way.
+With eventor your system will be more composeable.

-For example you have build a nice user module, that you can copy and paste in other projects.
-Some day your client wants to add some weird feature to the user module.
-If you modify this module you loose ability to copy and paste it in other projects.
-So original module will stay as is, but you can use `eventor` to add new feature in other specialized module that will be listen "user.create" event for example and add weird data before saving it to database.
-All modules and submodules will be loosely coupled - if nobody listen nothing will happen - you don't need to `require` the user module to extend it.
+For example you have built a nice user module, that you can copy and paste or install in other projects.
+Some day your client wants to add some custom feature to the user module.
+If you modify this module you loose ability to copy and paste it in other projects or to update it.
+With eventor you can save original module and use `eventor` to add new feature in other specialized micro-module that will be listening "user.create" event (for example) and add custom data before saving it to database (for example).
+With eventor you can create micro modules - specialized modules that do only one thing and do it well.
+All modules and submodules will be loosely coupled - if nobody listen, nothing will happen - you don't need to `require` the user module to extend it.

 ## nodejs usage